umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/UmbracoCloudApi.md

 The purpose of packaging your content into a ZIP file is to replace the existing content in the Umbraco Cloud repository upon unpackaging.
 This ensures that the repository is updated with the latest version of your project files.

 Make sure your ZIP archive does not contain .git folder.
-If you're using `.zipignore` file, you can add the following line `.git/*` to exclude it.
-If you want to ignore all `git` files from your private repository, you can use `.git*` instead, but it ignores your `.gitignore` also.
+If you're using the `.zipignore` file, you can add the following line `.git/*` to exclude it.

 #### A note about .gitignore